 Joined Boston Ballet in 2003

 Misa Kuranaga began her training at the Jinushi Kaoru Ballet School and later continued at the School of American Ballet.
-Kuranagahas been a member of San Francisco Ballet.
-Kuranaga joined Boston Ballet in 2003.
+In 2001, Kuranaga joined the San Francisco Ballet as an apprentice after winning the professional scholarship award at the Prix de Lausanne.
+In 2003, Kuranaga was offered a corps de ballet position at Boston Ballet.
+She quickly rose through the ranks after performing the Sylph in August Bournonville’s La Sylphide as a corps member.
 She was promoted to second soloist in 2005, soloist in 2007 and to principal dancer in 2009.

 *Position funded by a generous gift from Mr. and Mrs. Frank Pao.